malishav/OSCOAP/draft-selander-ace-object-security.md

 * The block options Block1 and Block2 are duplicate.
 The encrypted block options enable end-to-end secure fragmentation of payload into blocks and protected information about the fragmentation (block number, last block, etc.) such that each block in ordered sequence from the first block can be verified as they arrive.
 The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints.
 An intermediary node can generate an arbitrarily long sequence of blocks.
 However, since it is possible to protect fragmentation of large messages, there SHALL be a security policy defining a maximum unfragmented message size such that messages exceeding this size SHALL be fragmented by the sending endpoint.
 Hence an endpoint receiving fragments of a message that exceeds maximum message size SHALL discard this message.

-Specifications of new CoAP options SHALL define if the new option is duplicate and how it are processed with OSCOAP.
+Specifications of new CoAP options SHALL define if the new option is duplicate and how it is processed with OSCOAP.
 New COAP options SHOULD NOT be duplicate.